ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 You are not to overwork, nor to rush blindly into your business in the effort to do the greatest possible number of things in the shortest possible time.

 You are not to try to do tomorrow's work today, nor to do a week's work in a day.
-It is really not the number of things you do, but the efficiency of each separate action that counts.
+It is really not the number of things you do, but the EFFICIENCY of each separate action that counts.

 ## The Science of Getting Rich